 It has taken nearly 20 years for Eoin Colfer’s young criminal mastermind ‘Artemis Fowl’ to make it to our screens.
 His arrival suffering numerous production problems, ranging from fall of the Weinstein empire to Disney’s acquisition of Fox.
 Therefore the announcement that Kenneth Branagh’s adaptation was heading to straight to Disney + was not a surprise.
-Especially after the critical backlash following the release of the long awaited trailer earlier this year.
-A trailer that only confirmed many fans worst nightmares; the films divergence from the source material.
+Especially after the critical backlash following the release of the long-awaited trailer earlier this year.
+Which only confirmed many fans worst nightmare; the film’s divergence from the source material.

-However, the end result is far more of a mess than even most critics had expected, with the film feeling both rushed and misguided.
-With Eoin Colfer’s vision and depth sidelined in favour of quick and easy action.
+However, the result is far more of a mess than even most critics had expected.
+With the film feeling both rushed and misguided as Eoin Colfer’s vision and depth are sidelined in favour of quick and simple action.
 Something all the more confusing when exploring the previous work of Branagh; a director known for prioritising characters over action in all but a few of his films.

-However, many of the films biggest problems are held within a screenplay that attempts to stuff the first two books into a 90 minute running time.
-In turn sacrificing any character development, in what can only be described as a quick, brash and dull adventure.
-The devilish charm of our pint sized criminal mastermind Artemis Fowl (Ferdia Shaw) quickly airbrushed out; replaced by an un-relatable poorly written clone.
-While Colin Farrell stares vacantly toward his next pay cheque and Josh Gad’s maniacal ‘Hagrid’ narrates.
+However, many of the film’s problems can be traced back to a screenplay that attempts to stuff the first two books into 90-minutes.
+In turn, sacrificing any character development, in what can only be described as a quick, brash and dull adventure.
+The devilish charm of our pint-sized criminal mastermind Artemis Fowl (Ferdia Shaw) quickly airbrushed out; replaced by an un-relatable poorly written clone.
+While Colin Farrell stares vacantly toward his next paycheque and Josh Gad’s maniacal ‘Hagrid’ narrates.

 Meanwhile, if we thought things couldn’t get any worse for national treasure Judi Dench after the horror of Cats.
 We are sadly proved wrong, her gruff Commander Root showing the same level of boredom experienced by the audience.
 However, there is one light in all the pervading darkness as Lara McDonnell’s ‘Holly Short’ shines in a sea of woe; her presence both engaging and bright among an otherwise lacklustre cast.

 Ultimately Artemis Fowl falls foul to the same problem that dogged both Percy Jackson and The Golden Compass.
-By removing core elements of the book in favour of quick, cash rich action that lacks any emotional or dramatic gravitas.
-Treating a young adult audience as mere children when they deserve so much more.
-However, where Percy Jackson offered entertainment value and some solid performances.
-Artemis Fowl struggles to keep up, the temptation to switch off and doing something else gnawing at the brain after just 30 minutes.
+By removing core elements of the book in favour of quick, cash-rich action that lacks any emotional or dramatic gravitas.
+Ultimately treating its young adult audience as mere children when they deserve so much more.
+However, where Percy Jackson offered entertainment value and some solid performances, Artemis Fowl struggles to keep up.
+The temptation to switch off and doing something else gnawing at the brain after just 30 minutes.
 Therefore our advice is to read the book until something better comes along.

 Director: Kenneth Branagh